 Festival info

-Now in its seventh year, the Fair brings together more than 30 Indigenous Art Centres from across Australia.
+The Fair brings together more than 30 Indigenous Art Centres from across Australia.
 More than 100 Aboriginal and Torres Strait Islander artists will travel to Sydney to share their stories, cultures and artistic practices directly with audiences.

 At the ethical marketplace, there’ll be more than 50 stallholders where visitors can purchase art, handmade jewellery, homewares, food and more, with all proceeds going directly back to the artists and First Nations communities.